microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 See the [Microsoft Bot Framework Overview](/en-us/) to learn how to:

-1. Build a bot using the [C# SDK](/en-us/csharp/builder/sdkreference/), [Node.js SDK](/en-us/node/builder/chat-reference/modules/_botbuilder_d_.html) or [Skype REST API](/en-us/skype/chat)
+1. Build a bot using the [C# SDK](/en-us/csharp/builder/sdkreference/), [Node.js SDK](/en-us/node/builder/chat-reference/modules/_botbuilder_d_.html) or [REST API](/en-us/restapi/connector/#navtitle)
 2. Test it using the [Bot Framework Emulator](/en-us/tools/bot-framework-emulator/)
 3. Deploy the bot to a cloud service, such as [Microsoft Azure](https://azure.microsoft.com/en-gb/)
 4. [Register](https://dev.botframework.com/bots/new) the bot with the Microsoft Bot Framework, which will automatically add Skype as a channel. **When you first register a bot it will be in Preview**, which means it can be added by up to 100 users using an [add button or URL](#add-button-or-URL).
-To remove the limit you can easily publish it in Skype using the Microsoft Bot Framework.
+To remove the limit you can easily publish it in Skype via the Microsoft Bot Framework Portal.
-5. [Add the bot](#adding-a-bot) to the latest version of Skype for mobile or desktop platforms - and test
+5. [Add the bot](#adding-a-bot) and test it using the latest version of Skype

 ## Publishing